 What is Batch Support?

-Batch Deposit Support is a method of grouping together payments in QuickBooks Online to help you account for processors who batch all payments for a day and deposit them in a lump sum into your bank account - making it hard to match individual order payments to this lump deposit.
+Batch Deposit Support is a method of grouping together payments in QuickBooks Online to help you account for processors who batch all payments for a day or week and deposit them in a lump sum into your bank account - making it hard to match individual order payments to this lump deposit.

 Batch Support in our sync will real-time sync order payments from WooCommerce to QuickBooks Online - but will sync them to your Undeposited Funds account.